Radinax/React-Personal-Blog-Gatsby/src/pages/8-redux-thunk/index.md

 ![code](redux-thunk-4.png)

-Notice how it only does something when we do only a fetch request, its because our POST, DELETE and PUT will only do a HTTP request and won't mess with the global state, but when we do a GET the app will reload.
+Notice how it only does something when we do only a fetch request, it's because our POST, DELETE and PUT will only do a HTTP request and won't mess with the global state, but when we do a GET the app will reload.

 ## Store